samly97/Microalgae-PBR/README.md

 # Microalgae Growth Simulation
-Due to increasing fossil fuel demands there is a need to find sustainable energy sources as a replacement.
+Due to increasing fossil fuel demands there is a need to find sustainable energy sources as replacements.
 Lipids could be extracted from microalgae to produce biodiesel.

 In this project, microalgae growth was simulated in an annular photobioreactor using light as its main nutrient.